baoning-zhu/Joint-Model-JAGS/README.md

 ## 12. Interpretation of the supplied materials

-The supplied outputs are intended to make it possible to verify whether the analyses have been reproduced successfully.
+The supplied outputs are intended to allow researchers to verify whether the analyses have been reproduced successfully.

 For the Bayesian analyses, exact equality of individual MCMC draws is not necessary for substantive replication.
 Posterior summaries, credible intervals, convergence measures, and substantive conclusions should nevertheless be comparable when the same data, model specification, priors, random seeds, and MCMC settings are used.